 There will be a $39 charge for any statements to be reissued.

-Each consultant teacher has a responsibility to know the relevant obligations and expectations of the training package under which they are conducting training and/or competency assessments.
+Each consultant trainer has a responsibility to know the relevant obligations and expectations of the training package under which they are conducting training and/or competency assessments.

-Each teacher will be responsible for ensuring they have adequate and appropriate assessment tools for the competencies they are assessing.
-These assessment instrument/tools must be checked by the consultant teacher to ensure they are valid, reliable, fair, and flexible in keeping with the structure and policies of the relevant training package.
+Each trainer will be responsible for ensuring they have adequate and appropriate assessment tools for the competencies they are assessing.
+These assessment instrument/tools must be checked by the consultant trainer to ensure they are valid, reliable, fair, and flexible in keeping with the structure and policies of the relevant training package.